-As Winter approaches, there is an increased chance that you may run into a stray cat or two in your neighborhood as food becomes more scarce, and the world becomes a little bit colder for our feline friends.
+As winter approaches, there is an increased chance that you may run into a stray cat or two in your neighborhood as food becomes more scarce, and the world becomes a little bit colder for our feline friends.

-Stray cats may come sniffing around your neighborhood, you may find one at your door, or you might have to go out of your way to rescue one from a particularly perilous situation.
-Either way, such encounters are more likely to happen at night, when the stores are closed, and an unprepared samaritan might find him or herself caught short without the right supplies.
+Stray cats may come sniffing around your neighborhood, you may find one at your door.
+Or you might have to go out of your way to rescue one from a particularly perilous situation.
+Either way, such encounters are more likely to happen at night.
+If so, stores are likely closed, and an unprepared Samaritan might find him or herself caught short without the right supplies.

 How to Deal With Stray Cats

 When dealing with a stray cat, you’re going to make sure that it truly is a stray and not just a cat that is wandering around, but spoken for.
 Look for tell-tale signs like collars and tags.
 Strays tend to have more scars and bruises.
 Another indicator is that they are almost never spayed/neutered.

 It’s not always foolproof, however, as cats are increasingly being microchipped under the skin and might not have any identifiable information that you can see.
 Either way, even an owned cat can get lost from time to time, and may still require your assistance.

 There are many best practices when taking care of a stray cat.
 You should always make sure that you handle it cautiously and tend to any needs.
 The first and foremost of which will probably be food.

 What to Feed a Stray Cat Without Cat Food: Don’ts

 If you’re sure it’s a stray, or you decide to feed it just in case, you’ll be wondering what to feed a stray cat without cat food.
 Luckily, there are many things you may already have around the house that will suit their diet.

 No to Milk